 - Responsiveness and Feedback

 - Some people may ask if the agency will be available on time to answer calls or emails.
 But what about your own availability to approve designs and content?
-You aren’t the only account the agency is handling.
+You are not the only account the agency is handling.
 To avoid last-minute disappointments, be sure to give the team time to work.

-- If you’re too busy to approve content and collaborate on projects when needed, maybe consider delegating the bulk of the communication to someone else on your team
+- If you’re too busy to approve content and collaborate on projects when needed, maybe consider delegating the bulk of the communication to someone else on your team.

 - Do you know what you don’t know?